Electronics Rework Heaters

 Repair technicians demand accurate repeatable results from their hot air solder rework equipment.
 At the heart of this functionality is the heating and control system that warms the board and melts the solder.
 Accurate temperature control reduces thermal stress protecting the board and surrounding components.
 Temperature precision also means durability due to strong and clean solder joints.
-Whether reworking by hand or an automated solution, reliable heating elements with consistent temperature control are crucial for success.
+Whether reworking by hand or an automated solution, reliable heating elements with consistent temperature-control are crucial for rework station success.

 Two different air heater styles manufactured by Tutco-Farnam for use in electronics rework stations.

-Heaters are needed to melt solder for removing components, cleaning up old solder and reflowing new solder.
+Heaters are needed to melt solder for removing components, cleaning up older solder, and the reflowing new solder.
 The components being reworked are almost always SMDs (surface-mount devices).
 As components get smaller and packed closer together the need for precision temperature control becomes increasingly more important.

 There are five steps to electronics rework: